 - In 2008, voters in Minnesota approved a ballot measure (Clean Water, Wildlife, Cultural Heritage and Natural Areas Constitutional Amendment) which raised the sales tax by 3/8th of 1%, and to date the tax has generated more than $2 billion for outdoor recreation and conservation.

 - In 2010, Iowa voters passed a constitutional amendment that established the Natural Resources and Outdoor Recreation Trust Fund.
-Unlike prior conservation sales tax amendments in other states, the effort now requires a seperate act of the legislature to increase the state’s general sales tax.
-Members of the Iowa legislature, the conservation and agricultural communities, and the Governor are currently all working together to build a winning strategy to finally fund the Natural Resources and Outdoor Recreation Trust Fund in 2020.
+Unlike prior conservation sales tax amendments in other states, the effort now requires a separate act of the legislature to increase the state’s general sales tax.
+Members of the Iowa legislature, the conservation and agricultural communities, and the Governor are working together to build a winning strategy to finally fund the Natural Resources and Outdoor Recreation Trust Fund.

-- In this structure, both the consumptive and non-consumptive users of the natural resources bear a portion of the responsibility for paying for natural resource management.
+- In this structure, all consumers, including both the consumptive and non-consumptive users of the natural resources, bear a portion of the responsibility for paying for natural resource management.

 - In 2018, Oregon proposed the Oregon Conservation and Recreation Fund (HB 4015), which creates a fund whose proceeds would provide supplementary funding to the Oregon Department of Fish and Wildlife.
 Discussions regarding providing a regular stream of income to this fund centered on potentially increasing the state’s bottle tax.

-- In 2019, New Jersey passed NJ A 4751, which appropriates $15.696 million in Corporate Business Tax revenues to the Department of Environmental Protection for state acquisition purposes.
+- In 2019, New Jersey passed NJ AB 4751, which appropriates $15.696 million in Corporate Business Tax revenues to the Department of Environmental Protection for state acquisition purposes.

 If carefully implemented, this form of conservation funding can complement the highly successful American System of Conservation Funding.
 Once implemented, the taxes are extremely difficult to divert and result in potentially large and reliable funding increases for state fish and wildlife management agencies.
 It is recommended that language concerning a conservation sales tax be crafted in consultation with your state’s conservation and agricultural organizations as well as your state fish and wildlife agency.